freshOS/Arrow/README.md

 ## Features

 - [x] Leaves your models clean
-- [x] Implicitely casts json values to the right types in your model
+- [x] Implicitely casts JSON values to the right types in your model
-- [x] Does not crash if json key is not there, nor returns nil, it simply doesn't do anything
+- [x] Does not crash if JSON key is not there, nor returns nil, it simply doesn't do anything
 - [x] Simple
 - [x] Extensible
 - [x] Easy to use

-### Spoiler Alert <3
+## Spoiler Alert <3
 ---
 ```swift
 identifier <-- json["id"]